n8behavior/stowr/crates/core/README.md

 ## How to Implement a New Domain Entity and Repository

-This guide walks you through the idiomatic stowr way to add a new domain entity (such as `Location`, `Asset`, etc.) and its repository, using the project’s generic `Repository` trait and type-safe IDs.
+Each domain must have at least one `Repository` implementation and a `struct` that uses type-safe IDs.
+This guide walks you through the idiomatic stowr way to add a new domain entity (such as `Location`, `Asset`, etc.) and its repository, using the project’s `#[domain]` attribute.

 > **You’ll create:**
 >